Semi-direct Acting Solenoid Valve

 Figure 1: Semi-direct acting solenoid valve

-Read our article on solenoid valves for the construction, working, and applications of solenoid valves.
+Read our article on solenoid valves for the construction, working, and applications of solenoid valves as a whole.

 A semi-direct acting solenoid valve, also known as an assisted lift solenoid valve, combines the features of direct and indirect operated solenoid valves.
 The valve uses differential pressure to open and close, but unlike indirect acting valves, it can open from a zero bar differential pressure.